nufeb/NUFEB-2/docs/source/intro.rst

-Individual-based Model (IbM) is a computational model for simulating the actions and interactions of autonomous individuals, which, in our case, are the microbes.
+Individual-based Model (IbM) is a computational model for simulating the actions and interactions of autonomous individuals, which, in our case, are the cells.

 IbMs precisely capture how the heterogeneity of individual organisms and local interactions influence emergent behaviours,